 Contains the following tropes:

 - Abusive Parents: Hedwig's father.
 Hansel's mother is somewhat better but makes him play in the oven and throws tomatoes at him, which becomes a bit of a Brick Joke later.
 It's implied that there is tension between Tommy and his father General Speck, but it's not elaborated on.

 - All Musicals Are Adaptations: The film is an adaptation, but the stage show was completely original.

 - Author Appeal: Mitchell is a Radical Faerie, and most of his works explore gender and sexuality as constructs.
-This movie in particular pokes the gender binary with a cattle prod.

 - Back-Alley Doctor / Easy Sex Change: Hedwig gets a fast, cheap, and completely illegal shady operation.
 But because of this, the surgery became botched, leaving Hedwig with the titular "angry inch".

-- Big Bad Friend: Tommy pillages all of Hedwig's music and discards him faster than you can say "plagiarist."
+- Big Bad Friend: Tommy pillages all of Hedwig's music and discards her faster than you can say "plagiarist."
 He becomes wildly successful as an Alpha Male rocker while Hedwig is stuck playing in empty bars, igniting their feud.

 - Bilingual Bonus: "Gummi" is German slang for condom.
 The gummi bears, as a symbol for the power of adulthood and sex, are extremely sexually loaded.

 - Crossover Cosmology: The Origin of Love features Zeus, Thor, Osiris, and some Indian god.
 They're all dicks.